nionis/dubiex/README.md

 # Introduction

-This repository contains dubiex related contracts developed by The Singularity Group team.
+This repository contains contracts for the DubiEx exchange.

 ## Contracts:

-* DubiEx
+- DubiEx
-* ERC20 Token Generator
+- ERC20 Token Generator